MKLab-ITI/pygrank/README.md

 ```

 We alter this outcome so that it outputs node order,
-where higher node scores are assigned lower order.
-This is achieved
+where higher node scores are assigned lower order,
-by wrapping a postprocessor around the algorithm.
+by wrapping a postprocessor around the base algorithm.
 There are various
 postprocessors, including ones to make scores fairness-aware.
 Again,
 postprocessors can be found in `pygrank.algorithms.postprocess`,
-but for shortcut purposes  can be used from the top-level package import.
+but can be accessed from the top-level package import.

 ```python
 ordinals = pg.Ordinals(ranker).rank(graph, {v: 1 for v in seeds})